Quadric: Pythagorean triples

 for the quadric of equation $a^2+b^2-c^2=0.$ (The names of variables and parameters are being changed from the above ones to those that are common when considering Pythagorean triples).

 If m and n are coprime integers such that $m>n>0,$ the resulting triple is a Pythagorean triple.
-If one of m and n is even and the other is even, this resulting triple is primitive; otherwise, m and n are both odd, and one gets a primitive triple by dividing by 2.
+If one of m and n is even and the other is odd, this resulting triple is primitive; otherwise, m and n are both odd, and one obtains a primitive triple by dividing by 2.